webix-hub/docs/data/api/refs/ui.multiselect.md

 - api/link/ui.multiselect_touchable_other.md - flag, which force touch reaction on touch screen devices }}

-@seodescr:

-- See more information about Webix [web control library](https://webix.com) there.

 @metadescr: The MultiSelect control allows selecting multiple items from a drop-down list of options.
 Check what methods, properties and events you can use to configure it.
 @doctitle: The MultiSelect control API reference: methods, properties, etc.